Benchmarked: 17 Disposable Email Checkers Tested. Here's What the Data Shows.

 For use cases where full-address submission to a third-party is unacceptable, TempMailDetector’s approach is the relevant comparison point.
 On that basis, the gap between TempMailDetector and first place is one provider category: Gmail-alias-based disposable services.

 The benchmark validates domain-level detection as competitive and maps exactly where the remaining gaps are.
-Closing them is the next step: We are currently training our own model to do exactly that and will soon offer this as a second detection endpoint.
+Closing them is the next step: We are currently training our own model to do exactly that and will soon offer this as a second detection endpoint, allowing customers to choose whether they wish to use our privacy enhanced lookup, or the full email address lookup.

 Data source: 3rd party test conducted by VerifySwift, published January 2025.
 272 individual tests across 17 services and 16 disposable email providers.
 Download infographic.